VIRUS TODAY: US leads virus deaths, global count tops 80M

 — The COVID-19 community hotline was among emergency communications that were out of order in Nashville, Tennessee, after a recreational vehicle exploded in the city’s downtown early Christmas morning.
 An AT&T central office was affected by the blast, knocking out police emergency systems across Tennessee and Kentucky.
 Authorities believe the blast was intentional but have said they don’t know the motive.

-THE NUMBERS: The seven-day rolling average for daily new deaths in the U.S. declined the past two weeks from 1,841.7 on Dec.
-11 to 1,747.9 on Dec.
+THE NUMBERS: The seven-day rolling average for daily new deaths in the U.S. increased in the last two weeks from 2,369.3 on Dec.
+11 to 2,376.6 on Dec.
 25, according to data from Johns Hopkins University.

 DEATH TOLL: The number of COVID-19-related deaths in the U.S. stands at 330,345.

-Note: This story has been corrected to indicate that the seven-day rolling average for new daily deaths in the U.S. has increased, not decreased.